jainpujan/hello_world/README.md

 I am giving second try to github Desktop
-I am giving third try to github Desktop creating a new Branch from master names "Desktop"
+I am giving third try to github Desktop creating a new Branch from master names "Desktop" creating a new Branch from master names "Desktop"